 - Curing in challenging environments: polyurethane adhesives and sealants are either heat or moisture curing.
-Therefore, ambient humidity can be very high as the system only cures faster when moisture is involved.
-Polyurethane sealant and adhesive systems also generally cure even if the ambient temperature fluctuates or shifts towards extremes.
-This can vary per product.
+Ambient humidity can be very high as the system only cures faster in the presence of moisture.
+Generally the systems also cure even if the ambient temperature fluctuates or shifts towards extremes.
+This varies per product.

-- Suitable for numerous materials: polyurethane bonds and seals porous and nonporous materials including metals, wood, concrete, most plastics, rubber, cured epoxy, leather, glass and many more.
-PUR adhesive and sealant systems are also suitable for bonding dissimilar materials.
-Note that most polyurethanes should not be applied to polypropylene, polyethylene, silicone or surfaces coated with Teflon or other fluoropolymers.
+- Suitable for numerous materials: polyurethane bonds and seals porous and nonporous materials including metals, wood, concrete, most plastics, rubber, epoxy, leather, paper, glass and many more.
+PUR adhesives and sealants are also suitable for bonding dissimilar materials.
+Note that most polyurethanes do not adhere well to polypropylene, polyethylene, silicone or surfaces coated with fluoropolymers like Teflon.

-- Environmentally friendly: polyurethane offers sometimes a more environmentally friendly alternative: for example timber lamination can be carried out with PUR adhesives instead of systems that contain formaldehyde.
-PUR adhesive and sealant systems are generally solvent free and have zero to very low VOC value.
+- Environmentally friendly: polyurethane offers sometimes a more eco-friendly alternative: for example timber lamination is possible with PUR adhesives instead of formaldehyde containing systems.
+PUR adhesives and sealants are generally solvent-free and have zero to very low VOC.
 Also food safe polyurethane sealants and adhesives exist.

 - Stress absorption and vibration damping: especially the elastic polyurethane adhesives and sealants absorb stresses and damp vibration and noise.
-Therefore, they are commonly applied in vehicles, for example in transport vehicle glazing and cabins of agricultural machinery.
-In these applications also PU adhesive sealant systems are common.
+Therefore, they are common in vehicles, for example in transport vehicle glazing and cabins of agricultural machinery.
+Here also PU adhesive sealant systems are common.

-- Paintability: to increase aesthetic appeal or protect seams and bonds from factors like UV radiation, PUR adhesives and sealants can be painted.
+- Paintability: to increase aesthetic appeal or protect seams and bonds from factors like UV radiation, PUR adhesives and sealants are paintable.
 Acrylic paints are the most suitable for the job.